andreasabel/inCode/entry/shifting-the-stars.md

 is quadratic on our variable, so the first derivative will be linear on our variable, making "solving for zero" very simple.

+To do this in a clean way we:

-The first step was looking at our system as a matrix formula in the first place.
+1. Represented our system as a matrix formula, giving us key linear algebra insights we could exploit.
-This gave us key insights from linear algebra that we could exploit.
-However, even though things are quadratic, they might have been mentally complex because we have to re-evaluate the mean of all of the points at all points in time in order to compute the sum of variances.
-To get around this, we borrow from a common tool used in classical mechanics that allows us not only to *fix the mean* over the entire time span, but also *set it to the origin*, so we don't even have to worry about it ever coming up at any point in time.
-This made our symbolic manipulation easy enough to do on a few lines of notebook paper.
+2. Saw that our problem is feasible, because our thing we are minimizing is quadratic in our variable, meaning the derivative is linear in our variable.
+3. Made this feasible by using a Galilean transform to shift things into the center-of-mass frame, so that the mean is *fixed* over the entire time span, and *set to zero*.
+This made the final solution simple enough to work out on a small sheet of notebook paper.

 And isn't it cute that we use the *Galilean* transformed, named after someone who is famous for having studied the motion of astronomical bodies?
 Maybe that was a subtle hint from the author of the challenges ;)

 Anyway, I thought this was a fun twist on the typical Advent of Code challenges.
 It's always fun when something that you might think can only be solved by